apilnik/ansible_new_disk_in_lvm_configuration/README.md

 # new_disk_in_lvm_configuration
-Configure LVM logical volumes after adding new disk
+After adding a new disk to the virtual machine, it will help to configure lvm.